UnitedHealthcare Logo

 The early 1990s saw continued growth.
 In 1994, the purchase of Ramsey-HMO solidified the company’s position in Minnesota.
 A landmark acquisition occurred in 1995 with the purchase of The MetraHealth Companies, significantly increasing its national footprint.

 New services and technologies were introduced in the late 1990s.
-In 1998, a modern medical claims processing system was implemented, accelerating the evaluation of insurance claims.
+In 1998, a modern medical claims processing system was introduced, which accelerated the evaluation of insurance claims.

 The 2000s brought further expansion and innovation.
 In 2002, an electronic prescription program was launched, advancing the digitization of healthcare services.
-In 2004, the Consumer Activation program was introduced to encourage greater involvement by individuals in managing their health.
+In 2004, the Consumer Activation Program was introduced to encourage individuals to take a more active role in managing their health.

-In 2006, the organization expanded its Medicare offerings with new Medicare Advantage and Medicare Part D plans, enhancing care options for seniors and broadening its range of services.
+In 2006, the organization expanded its Medicare offerings with new Medicare Advantage and Medicare Part D plans, enhancing care options for seniors and broadening its service offerings.

 The 2010s emphasized technological advancements.
 In 2011, the Health4Me mobile app was launched, giving customers convenient access to medical information and services.
 In 2012, telemedicine services were expanded, improving access to medical consultations for people in rural areas.
 The Rally program, introduced in 2015, encouraged disease prevention and healthier lifestyles.